-Patrick Parkinson is a professor of law at the University of Sydney.
+Patrick Parkinson is Dean of Law at the University of Queensland.
 He also practices as a solicitor in family law.
 He served from 2004-05 as Chair of the Ministerial Taskforce on Child Support which led to major changes in the system in 2008.
 He chaired the Family Law Council, an advisory body to the federal Attorney- General from 2004-2007.

 His books include Australian Family Law in Context (6th ed, 2015), Family Law and the Indissolubility of Parenthood (2011), The Voice of a Child in Family Law Disputes (with Judy Cashmore, 2008), and Principles of Equity (editor, 2nd ed., 2003).
 He is a leading authority on family property law in Australia and has written many articles on the subject.
 Prof. Parkinson is also well-known for his work concerning child protection.